sebxwolf/aWhere-R-Library/documentation/field-based-usage.md

 ### Using Credentials Directly

-Prior to using of the any other functions, you'll need to use `GetAccessToken()` function to generate a token.
+Prior to using of the any other functions, you'll need to use `get_token()` function to generate a token.
 Pass the API Key and API Secret from aWhere as the two parameters to this function.
 For example:

-    GetAccessToken("JFKL24JF290FJSKAFDF","jf0afsd9af0a");
+    get_token("JFKL24JF290FJSKAFDF","jf0afsd9af0a");

 You could also save the key and secret as variables.
 This function saves the token to a direct child of the base environment for use by any other aWhere function.

 ### Loading Credentials from a Saved File

-An alternative approach is to save your credentials to an external text file and use the `loadCredentials()` function to load them into the environment and generate a token.
+An alternative approach is to save your credentials to an external text file and use the `load_credentials()` function to load them into the environment and generate a token.

 First, create a text file on your computer.
 Enter your API Key on the first line, and your Secret on the second.
 Save the file and note the complete path to it.
 For example, this might be `C:\Users\USERNAME\Desktop\credentials.txt`.

 In R, supply the path to the credentials file to the function:

-    loadCredentials("C:\Users\USERNAME\Desktop\credentials.txt")
+    load_credentials("C:\Users\USERNAME\Desktop\credentials.txt")

-This function invokes `GetAccessToken()` so no further work is needed to generate an Access Token.
+This function invokes `get_token()` so no further work is needed to generate an Access Token.